Why I Don't Wear 'Hiking Outfits'

 Hiking along the Black Mountain Crest trail, we passed through a balsam forest so thick that the noon sun could barely pass the piney branches.
 Exit that thicket and you're scrambling along.
 You can travel out as far as you like and then return the same way.
 We scrambled to the edge of Mount Craig, had some fun with standing yoga flow, then headed back.
 According to the books, further travel out Black Mountain Crest will have quite a bit of scrambling, sometimes on all fours.

 Our Piedmont excursion took us to Uwharrie National Forest.
 Maps are not readily available.
 If you have excellent navigation skills, you could use USGS quad maps.
 We aimed at Morris Mountain and Uwharrie trail loop but the trails were completely unmarked and we ended up just taking an out and back approach, even with a printed version of a map from AllTrails.
 This was not my favorite hike, aside from the wildflowers.
-Ticks were ripe and, even with DEET, I brushed 4 ticks off from the tow hour hike.
+Ticks were ripe and, even with DEET, I brushed 4 ticks off from the two hour hike.
 I would suggest researching other piedmont area parks and hikes.

 On to the shore!
 I booked a cabin on Cape Lookout for our sea adventure.
 You must arrive via ferry and I reserved that ahead of time also.
 We ferried on foot for the night stay, but many bring vehicles (after going though the ORV education) or ATV's.
 Most are there to surf fish.
 We went to touch the Atlantic by day and stargaze at night.
 Our cabin was located on the Great Island.
 Good beach walking and terrific weather.